clayplumridge/dndnotes/Atlas/Altus.md

 ## Culture
 Due to the central influence of the [[#Academy Arcane]] on the economics and history of Altus, the city views [[Arcane Magic]] very favorably and looks down on [[Divine Magic]].

+### Garden Parties!
+Wealthy Arcane-gifted women make a hobby of curating plants using magic.
+Their plants are universally for show, and exhibit incredible sensory features including smell, taste, touch, and sight.
+They never curate plants that produce food, considering those species to be "base" and "inelegant".
+These plants are frequently displayed

+Druidic magic, by contrast, could perform every one of these "feats" without much effort.

 ## Economy
+Altus imports nearly everything it needs to function, owing to the incredibly wealthy residents and significant grants from the nations of the world.
+In exchange for these grants, they produce War Mages for the rest of the world (see [[#History]]).

 ## History
+Altus is the child of the excessive hubris of its incredibly wealthy founder, $FOUNDER.
+He paid an exorbitant amount of money to several archmages to found the [[#Academy Arcane]] in the Altus Valley without enough consideration for basic infrastructure, like food.
+As a result, the Academy needs to import almost all food that it needs to survive.

+The cost to teleport food, in addition to the limited throughput of teleportation, meant that docks needed to be constructed.
+The docks necessitated the construction of a temple to Iono for the sailors, and slowly but surely a city sprung up around the Academy.
+However, the dwindling fortune of $FOUNDER became a problem.

+Altus rapidly needed a way to fund itself, and began seeking grants from the nations of the world.
+Citing the high departure rate of the Academy itself, the nations of the world asked the Academy to begin training War Mages from the "less-capable" students to give them a career path.
+The Academy did, and the operations of the city have been funded almost exclusively by these "donations" ever since.
+The occupants of the city, however, are independently wealthy.

+The founding of Altus displaced a moderately-large commune of "primitive" Druids, who now live in secret in the surrounding [[Stormridge Mountains]].

 ## Major Features